Our next Silver Screening welcomes the new musical biographical drama, Michael, to The Flower Bowl on Wednesday 20th May at 2:30pm.

 How can I take part?

 To take part, prior curling experience is required.
 We welcome teams of all abilities, from novice curlers to seasoned pros.
-To find out more information about entry fees, availability, or to ask any questions, please contact our events team by email FBEvents@theflowerbowl.uk or phone 01995 676482.
+To find out more information and how to enter, click here.

 Prefer to watch?